OceanOestreicher/WebDevelopment/README.md

 	-Start the mySql server(Right click on laragon, MySql, Start MySql -Open the terminal in laragon and navigate to the node folder -run Node server.js
+	-on you browser type localhost:3000/

-	-You should be able to know access all features.
+	-You should be able to now access all features.
 Sometimes the Apache webserver doesn't work correctly but if you open index.html you should be able to navigate around.